TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.3.md

 ---

-Blessed are the poor in spirit: for theirs is the kingdom of heaven.
+"Blessed are the poor in spirit, for theirs is the Kingdom of Heaven.